bandinopla/threejs-cannones-tube/readme.md

 ```

 # Align
 To align the tube, move the object like any other Object3D and use `lootAt` to make the tube point at a specific target point...

+**You must do these 2 steps, not just changing the position, because the "lookAt" is what triggers the alignment** (If you change the position but dont call lookAt nothing will happen)

 ```js
  tube.position.copy( targetPosition )